“Though He Slay Me, Yet Will I Trust Him

 When people accept Christ as their personal Savior and walk in His steps, they get saved eternally from the condemnation of sin.
 “For God so loved the world, that he gave his only begotten Son, that whosoever believes in him should not perish, but have everlasting life” (John 3:16).

-But although, God’s love embraces all mankind, it directly benefits only those who respond to it (John 1:12).
+Thus, although, God’s love embraces all mankind, it directly benefits only those who respond to it (John 1:12).
 Therefore, if we hear His voice calling us today let us accept His free offer of love.
 Let us not harden our hearts with the cares of this life, doubt, materialism and worldliness (Hebrews 3:15).
+Today is the day of acceptance.

 In His service,